| Department of Indigenous Cultures History and course orientation

 indigenous culture and tourism, and indigenous

+cultural performance.
 During the first two years, students are required

 to take courses with an emphasis on basic training